 Sports drinks have evolved over the years, and recently several have arrived which are supposed to improve performance and recovery.
 But are these newer beverages the best for endurance athletes like soccer players?
 Or are more traditional beverages acceptable options?
 What about chocolate milk?

-A recent study in the May 2011 issue of The Journal of Strength and Conditioning Research suggests that chocolate milk after exercise might be an optimal choice after exercise.
+A recent study in The Journal of Strength and Conditioning Research suggests that chocolate milk after exercise might be an optimal choice after exercise.
 Low-fat chocolate milk has the potential to replace carbohydrate-only recovery drinks, as it has similar calories but contains both carbohydrates and protein.

 Lisa Ferguson-Stegall et al. studied elite cyclists and triathletes and had these endurance athletes consume chocolate milk, a pure carbohydrate beverage with equal calories, or a placebo.
 They consumed the drinks after completing more than 90 minutes of both steady pace (at 70% max VO2) and interval training.
 Four hours later, these cyclists then performed a 40-kilometer time trial.

 Surprisingly the authors found that the cyclists who consumed chocolate milk after the first exercise session had significantly lower time trial times than did the cyclists who used pure carbohydrate drinks or placebos.

 This study is encouraging to me for several reasons.
 First, chocolate milk is readily available in all grocery stores.
 No trips to fancy health supplement shops or ordering from online vendors are necessary.
 Plus it’s cheap.
 A gallon might only cost a few dollars compared to $30 or more for the same amounts of drinks marketed as “performance” or “recovery” drinks.